edaa-org/pyEDAA.Reports/doc/Unittesting/index.rst

             :ref:`UNITTEST/DataModel/Testcase`
             ^^^
-            A :dfn:`test case` is the leaf-element in the test entity hierarchy and describes a single test run.
+            A :dfn:`test case` is the leaf-element in the test entity hierarchy and describes an individual test run.
             Test cases are grouped by test suites.

          .. grid-item-card::
             :columns: 6